ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {NOTE: }

-* **Time series** are sets of numeric data, associated with timestamps and ordered by time.
+* **Time series** are sets of numeric data items, associated with timestamps and ordered by time.
 * The studio interface allows you to edit, query and index time series data, as well as view it as a list of entries or as a graph.
 * An **Incremental Time Series** is a special type of time series that allows you to